kevinkkk0321/Udacity_self-driving-car-nanodegree/Project7_Path-Planning-Project/README.md

 The fitted curve is then used to generate equally spaced points (depending upon the commanded  reference velocity for current cycle) in car's frame of reference.
 Finally, these points are pushed on to vector of x/y values before transforming them back into inertial frame of reference .

 Note:
-* Before points from spline are pushed, previous path points are pushed to ensure continuity (lines 461 - 465).
+* Before points from spline are pushed, previous path points are pushed to ensure continuity .
 * Speed is regulated cycle to cycle.